Thousands of bodies washed up on North America’s Pacific coast. Study finds common murres probably died of starvation

 The study found that the murres mostly likely starved to death.
 The seabird must eat half its body weight to survive, but food grew scarce amid intense competition from other creatures.
 Warming ocean waters gave fish such as salmon and halibut a metabolism boost, causing a fight for survival over the limited supply of smaller fish.

-Researchers also uncovered other effects, including vast bloom of harmful algae along the US west coast that cost fisheries millions of dollars in revenue.
+Researchers also uncovered other effects, including a vast bloom of harmful algae along the US west coast that cost fisheries millions of dollars in revenue.
 Other animals also died off, including sea lions, tufted puffins and baleen whales.

 “Think of it as a run on the grocery stores at the same time that the delivery trucks to the stores stopped coming so often,” Julia Parrish, a co-author of the study and UW professor in the School of Aquatic and Fishery Sciences, said in a press release.